thegpvc/gpt-aria/README.md

 Sample queries:
 * who was president when first starwars was released?
+* `./gpt-aria.ts --objective "What is the cultural capital of western ukraine" --start-url https://bing.com --headless`

 # Observations
 * With certain prompting styles code-davinci-002 is identical text-davinci-003